cloud-gov/cg-site/_docs/management/production-ready.md

 * There are many external services that provide alerting.
 For example, New Relic provides application availability monitoring with "Synthetics".

 ## Additional practices
-The following practices are very helpful to incorporate into most cloud.gov apps.
+The following practices are very helpful to incorporate into most Cloud.gov apps.
 Evaluate which ones you need for your team and users.

 ### Zero-downtime deploy
 Your application should be able to be deployed without any downtime.
 Be aware there are known issues if your application automatically does database migrations when deploying.